 Do you know your family’s love language?

 The concept of "love languages" is a framework that helps people to better understand how they, their partner and children feel most loved and appreciated.
 Each of us has a preference - do you know yours?
+Take a moment to think about how you personally like to receive love and affection and you’ll see what I mean.

 Even very young children tend to have a preference - some like lots of hugs and cuddles but others don’t really like to be touched and prefer to talk about things, often asking lots of questions as they need to hear your words.
 Knowing each other's love languages can improve communication, reduce misunderstandings and deepen emotional connections between all members of the family.